mschoene/myGym/README.md

 ## Approach 2

-Please checkout the second branch and run
+Please checkout the second branch

+A dataset needs to be generated to train the LSTM, in the lstm_config put this value:

+`"use_model": false`

+and run the script, this will generate a dataset (and can be used as pre-training for the model, but is not necessary):

 `python train.py --config configs/train_test_MS.json`

-to train the second approach that trains two models.
+To train the lstm run,

+`python3 train_lstm.py`

+To run the model with the lstm, change the value in the lstm_config file:

+`"use_model": true`

+and run

+`python train.py --config configs/train_test_MS.json`

 ## Original myGym Authors